SAP/spartacus-docs/_pages/fsa/dynamicforms/core/form-control-dependecies.md

   "formFields": [........]
 }
 ```
-- FormGroup with name "dependantGroup" and all form fields that are defined in that group wont be visible if form control with name "controlField" doesn't match values "test" or "test2"
+- FormGroup with the name "dependantGroup" and all of form fields that are defined in that group won`t be visible if form control with name "controlField" doesn't match values "test" or "test2"
 ```typescript
 {
 "groupCode": "dependantGroup",